reeceatkinson/reeceatkinson/README.md

 # Hi I'm Reece Atkinson 👋

+## Rapid About Me
 - 🧪 I love to make great **user experiences and UI's**
 - 🐶 Lover of **dogs**
 - 👨‍🎓 I am a **student**
 - 👨‍💻 Eat, Sleep, Code.
+Want to know more?
+Go to reeceatkinson.com